scala/scala3/docs/docs/typelevel.md

 stack overflow, exactly in the same way it is done for normal `inline` methods.

+### Checking Correspondence Between Types and Terms

+Another tricky aspect is how to ensure that the right-hand side of `toNat` corresponds to its declared type.
+In the example above it is easy to see that we use the same recursive decomposition of `n` in both cases and that the result types of each case correspond.
+But to prove this correspondence in general would require some sort of symbolic computation and it is not yet clear what the details of that would be.

+But there is a simpler way: We can _delay_ checking the precise result type of the body of an `macro` until the macro is inlined.
+The declared result type can be fully unfolded based on the static information available at the inlining point.
+At that point the inlined expansion of the macro is type-checked using the fully computed types.

+That still begs the question how we are going to typecheck the _definition_ of a macro.
+The idea is to to approximate any computed type at the definition that depends on unknown parameters by its upper bound.

+E.g., in the case of `toNat`, the type of the recursive call `toNat(n
+- 1)` would be the upper bound `Nat` of the declared return type `ToNat(n - 1)`.
+This gives `S[Nat]` as the type of the else clause.
+The full type of the right hand side `Z | S[Nat]` would then be checked against the upper approximation of the result type `Nat`.
+This succeeds, so the definition is deemed type-correct.

 ### Second Step: Nicer Syntax for Type Definitions

 The syntax for `ToNat` was a bit clunky.
 This is no outlier - it turns out